PavasKrishnanS/PavasKrishnanS/README.md

 ## 💡 Passion

 I’m driven by a passion for the intersection of sports, technology, and business—believing that data-driven solutions can unlock value across industries.
-I love tackling real-world problems, exploring tech innovations, and connecting insights with impact.
+I am especially enthusiastic about democratizing AI by building small-scale, efficient, and private LLM solutions that run on local hardware, making advanced analytics accessible while securing business and team data.
+I love tackling real-world problems, exploring tech innovations, and transforming insights into impact.
 ---